The first port of call for help on Apocrita should be this site especially the section on Using the cluster.

 For standard linux commands and SGE commands, the Linux manual pages provide full information on available options and how to use the tools.

-If you can't solve your issue using the available documentation you should contact ITS Research Support who will be able to assist you with your issue; emails to this address will automatically create tickets.
+If you can't solve your issue using the available documentation you should contact ITS Research Support who will be able to assist you with your issue: emails sent to this address automatically create tickets in the ITS Research support tracker.
+In particular, ITS Research staff will be able to assist in creating test cases for software problems and reporting potential bugs to software maintainers.

 Recommendations when requesting help¶